mechanoChem/mechanoChemIGA/README.md

 <B>Overview</B> <br>
 =======================================================================
-The mechanoChem code is an isogeometric analysis based code used to solve the partial differential equations describing solid mechanics (including gradient elasticity) and chemistry (including the Cahn-Hilliard phase field model).
+The mechanoChemIGA code is an isogeometric analysis based code used to solve the partial differential equations describing solid mechanics (including gradient elasticity) and chemistry (including the Cahn-Hilliard phase field model).
 It is built on the PetIGA [https://bitbucket.org/dalcinl/petiga/] and PETSc [https://www.mcs.anl.gov/petsc/] libraries, and it uses the automatic differentiation capabilities of the Sacado package from the Trilino library [https://trilinos.org/packages/sacado/]. <br>

 <B>Version information</B>